Ucnt/chronicle-host-specific-traffic-alert-creator/README.md

    python3 -m detect.v2.create_host_connection_rule --protocol HTTPS
    ```

+   *Watch for prefixes and wildcard domains you missed, e.g. dozens of K8s nodes instead of a prefix*

-5. Once the rules look correct, delete both of them by running a command like below for each:
+5. Once the rules look correct and you think you have all of the prefixes and wildcard domains, delete both of the test rules by running a command like below for each:

    ```
    python3 -m detect.v2.delete_rule --rule_id {Rule id of the above rules, e.g. ru_12345678-1234-1234-1234-123456789012}